 Over a century of research has still failed to provide an adequate understanding of the underlying pathology that produces this syndrome.
 It has also not yet resulted in treatments more effective than amelioration of “positive” symptoms (ones we wish were not present) such as hallucinations and delusions.
 Poorly treated “negative” symptoms (highlighting missing elements we wish were present) include deficits in motivation, social cueing, and social closeness.

 Like mood disorders, having schizophrenia does increase one’s risk of suicide.[3]
 The lifetime modal rate of completed suicide for those afflicted is 10%.[4]
 Clinicians find it difficult to be adequately aware of depressive or suicidal thoughts in these patients, even with direct questioning, due to the mismatch of affect and cognition and the symptom of predicate logic (e.g., “Are you hearing voices?
-Yes.
-Did the voices tell you to say that?
+No. Did the voices tell you to say that?
 Yes.)

 Since the public coopted the schizophrenia-related term split-mind to mean split-personality, the mislabeling has also led to a misunderstanding about Dissociative Identity Disorder (DID), more commonly known as Multiple Personality Disorder.
 The mistake has become so ingrained that usually reliable websites commonly misattribute the origin of the term, not even mentioning schizophrenia.